-Chester, PA – Febrero 2, 2021 – State Senator John Kane (D-Delaware, Chester) is introducing three rules changes to ensure members on both sides of the aisle can represent their constituents.
+Chester, PA – February 2, 2021 – State Senator John Kane (D-Delaware, Chester) is introducing three rules changes to ensure members on both sides of the aisle can represent their constituents.
 The rules changes Senator Kane is prime sponsoring would: ensure notice of committee meetings for both members and the general public; require legislative action on bipartisan or unanimous bills; and mandate a two-thirds vote of the senate to suspend the rules, change the rules, or call the previous question.
 These rules changes are designed to improve transparency and allow legislators to better represent their constituents.

 “Look, I’m not a lawyer.
 When I was working as a plumber, I didn’t have a lot of time to follow the nuances of what procedurally happens in the Senate, and that means other working people don’t either.
 But if we can’t provide feedback to our representatives, and if they in turn don’t have the opportunity to pass bills that we support, then we don’t have a government that works for us,” said Senator Kane.